leleviola/arp/README.md

 There are several areas in which this project can be better.
 The most of them will be included with new fetures patches.
 Here a list of the most important ones:
 - watchdog: implementing a watchdog that restore the process that falls saving in a file in the drone.c the last variables of the drone motion (position, velocity strength) and let the watchdog the axcess to this file to mark when the process falls.
-- Socket: to implement an open acess to the drone simulator from different point and machines
+- Socket: to implement a socket to send the input keyboard from the user to make only the input and the map seeble user side
 - The drone gives problems when moving in coordinates that contains x = 0 or y = 0 (it stops if the velocity is too low).
 - The user interface of input can be upgrade to a younger version